The Voyevoda (symphonic ballad)

+Background

 Tchaikovsky started work on the piece in September 1890, but did not finish it until close to the premiere over a year later.
 He was then actively engaged in finishing his last opera Iolanta.
 The premiere of the ballad, which he conducted, took place on 18 November 1891, in Moscow.
 He was very dissatisfied with the work; even before the first performance he had decided it was mediocre at best and threatened to destroy the score.
-After the performance he declared "Such rubbish should never have been written".
+After the performance, he declared "Such rubbish should never have been written".
 He carried out his threat the day after the first performance.
 However, the orchestral parts were retrieved by Alexander Siloti and the score was later reconstructed.

 Later, Tchaikovsky wrote to his publisher P. Jurgenson, "I do not regret The Voyevoda - it's got what it deserved.
 I am not in the least sorry, for I am profoundly convinced that this work would compromise me ...
 If something of this sort happens again, I shall tear it to shreds, or else completely give up composing.
 Not for anything in the world do I want to go on dirtying paper like Anton Grigorievich [Rubinstein] when everything has long since packed up".

 The work is notable as Tchaikovsky's first use of the celesta.
 He is most famous for using this instrument in the ballet The Nutcracker (particularly, but not exclusively, in "The Dance of the Sugarplum Fairy"), which was written after the ballad.
 However, he was not the first composer to use it: Ernest Chausson had used the celesta in a work for small orchestra in 1888.

 Excerpts from the score were used in the 2005 ballet Anna Karenina, choreographed by Boris Eifman.